-The differences between the pain of migraine and headache are that migraine pain has a throbbing quality, and many people report that even slight physical exertion (like walking up a flight of stairs) may worsen their pain.
+The differences between the pain of migraine and headache are that migraine pain has a throbbing quality, and many people report even slight physical exertion (such as walking up a flight of stairs) may worsen their pain.

 In contrast, the pain associated with tension-type headaches tends to be more chronic and steady.
-Many people with tension headache describe a band-like tightness or pressure when asked about their pain.
+Many people with tension headache describe a band-like tightness or pressure.

 Symptoms and signs: Similarities and differences between migraine vs headache

-Migraine is different from other headaches because it may cause symptoms like:
+Migraine is different from other headaches because it may cause symptoms including:

-Some doctors consider these symptoms to be an acute migraine attack.
+These symptoms are often considered to be an acute migraine attack.

 Tension-type headaches may be associated with tenderness of the muscles of the head, neck, and shoulders.
 If you have this type of headache, you do not have a change in pain with physical activity, and there are no associated sensitivities to light, sounds, or smells.